Office of Academic Affairs

 IMPORTANT REMINDERS AND UPDATES:

-The Travel Policy and the Corporate Card Procedures should be followed when using awarded funds.
-Please familiarize yourself with the details of these documents.
+The Travel Policy and all Corporate Card Procedures should be followed when using awarded funds; some awards have other related policies, which may be found alongside the calls below.
+Please familiarize yourself with the details of these documents and be sure to keep the Office of Academic Affairs abreast of any changes to your plans.

 • Deadlines